Deploying apps

 to delete that service instance.

-Deploy a Docker image (experimental)
+Deploy a Docker image

 This section explains how to deploy an app from a Docker image.
 The role of the Docker image is to serve as a packaging format and the requirements for the app and its runtime environment are the same as for apps deployed using buildpacks.
-Configuration via manifest.yml also stays the same, albeit you should not specify buildpack.
+Configuration using manifest.yml also stays the same, albeit you should not specify buildpack.
 If you do, it will be ignored, which can create some confusion to anyone reading the manifest.
 Our platform currently supports deploying from the following:

 - Docker Hub